gcocatre/caudec/README.md

 ### Examples

 caudec is meant to be used on one album at a time.
 Depending on how you've decided to organize your music collection, these examples can give you an idea of what to do.
+In all of these, the source codec doesn't matter, as long as it's a lossless codec, or lossyFLAC.
 Assuming your directory structure is `[Artist]/[Album]/[Track]*`:

 #### Transcoding an ALAC album to FLAC while creating a mirrored directory structure in `~/Music/FLAC/`: